r3d91ll/Heuristic-Adaptive-Data-Extrapolation-System-HADES/HADES_Architecture_Overview.md

    - Serves as the primary interface for interpreting queries and generating responses.
    - Uses augmented knowledge rather than domain-specific fine-tuning.

-2. **Knowledge Graph Database (ArangoDB)**
+2. **Dual Server Architecture**
+   - **API Server (FastAPI)**: Provides a RESTful HTTP interface for general clients and applications.
+   - **MCP Server (WebSockets)**: Offers a persistent connection for direct model integration and tool execution.
+   - The servers are implemented separately to maintain clear separation of concerns.

+3. **Database Systems**
+   - **PostgreSQL**:
+     - Handles user authentication and authorization for both API and MCP servers.
+     - Currently focused primarily on security functions, with expanded SQL-based tools planned for future phases.
+     - Chosen for its robust security features and compatibility with the existing authentication framework.
+   - **ArangoDB**:
-   - Stores all facts, documents, and relationships in a graph structure.
+     - Serves as the primary knowledge graph database storing facts, documents, and relationships.
      - Provides efficient multi-hop queries for advanced reasoning.
      - Integrates version tracking to maintain history of all changes.

-3. **Direct Database Integration (via MCP)**
+4. **Direct Database Integration**
-   - Removes the need for a separate HTTP API layer.
+   - Removes the need for intermediate layers when accessing databases.
-   - The LLM and supporting modules can issue queries directly to ArangoDB, reducing latency and boosting transparency in debugging.
+   - Both PostgreSQL and ArangoDB are directly accessible to services, improving performance and transparency.

 4. **Retrieval & Enrichment**
    - **PathRAG**: Graph-based path retrieval that identifies coherent paths of knowledge, rather than retrieving disjoint facts.
 Supports version-aware queries and time-travel.